 If you want to report an error on one of the Genuki pages which I (Colin Hinson) maintain, please use the link at the bottom of the relevant page.

-If you want to contact me with regard to copyright,
+If you want to contact me with regard to copyright, you can email me here but please read the information below first.

 Terms and conditions of use for web-pages These terms and conditions cover the following web pages or parts of web pages: